 The most important action a person can take to prevent relationship violence is to not perpetrate violence in any form.
-This requires students to exercise self-control and respect others.
-If you find yourself struggling to control impulses, manage powerful and difficult emotions, or to respect the boundaries of others, the University provides free personal counseling.
+This requires students to exercise self-control and respect for others.
+If you find yourself struggling to control impulses or to respect the boundaries of others, the University provides free personal counseling.